“You don’t have to be rich to travel well.”

 You can cash out and get your money via Paypal or by check.
 If you decide to cash out via PayPal, there is no fee for amounts over $15.
 If you decide to cash out via check, there is no fee for amounts over $50.

 I recently learned about GetUpside from a radio commercial and tried it before recommending it to you (of course).
 I can tell you from my personal experience that it works as promised.

-I drive a LOT (I’m an Uber driver part-time), so I use the app every time I buy gas.
+At the time of writing this blog post, I drive for Uber part-time and use the app every time I buy gas.
 In the month since I’ve been using GetUpside, I’ve earned about $25 on my gas purchases.

 => Use promo code 42R8T when you join GetUpside & get an extra $0.25 per gallon off your 1st gas purchase of $10+ <=

 Saving money can be hard.
 No argument.
 But if you make it into kind of a game or challenge, it becomes a little less tedious and a little more fun.